dr-natetorious/TIM-8130-Data_Mining/Week1_Intro_Data_Optimization/Readings/MarketMining/README.md

 ## Does the use of Technical & Fundamental Analysis improve Stock Choice?
 (2012)

-At _2012 International Conference on Statistics in Science, Business and Engineering (ICSSBE) Statistics in Science, Business, and Engineering (ICSSBE), 2012 International Conference on. :1-6 Sep, 2012_; [Hargreaves & Yi](DataMining_Technical_vs_Fundamental_Analysis.pdf) describe an investment strategy that begins with 2000 Australian stocks and narrows it down to a porfolio of 6 stocks.
+At _2012 International Conference on Statistics in Science, Business and Engineering (ICSSBE), 2012 International Conference on. :1-6 Sep, 2012_; [Hargreaves & Yi](DataMining_Technical_vs_Fundamental_Analysis.pdf) describe an investment strategy that begins with 2000 Australian stocks and narrows it down to a porfolio of 6 stocks.
 They accomplish this by first choosing the best sectors, then filtering by fundamental analysis to only the most efficient companies that are growing.

 This prefiltering provides an effective strategy to apply some domain knowledge toward data set reduction.
 They used static rules build a trading strategy that performed well over a short period of time.
 There was also discussions around the use of `decision trees` as a mechanism to further filter data.